usnistgov/800-63-3/sp800-63a/sec4_ial.md

 <a name="4.2-r7"></a> 7.
 The CSP SHALL maintain a record, to include audit logs, of all steps taken to verify the identity of the applicant and SHALL record the types of identity evidence presented in the proofing process.
 The CSP SHALL conduct a risk management process, including asessements of privacy and security risks to determine:

-	a) Any steps that it will take to verify the identity of the applicant beyond any mandatory requirements specified herein;
+  a.
+Any steps that it will take to verify the identity of the applicant beyond any mandatory requirements specified herein;
-	b) The PII, including any biometrics, images, scans, or other copies of the identity evidence that the CSP will maintain as a record of identity proofing (Note: Specific federal requirements may apply.); and
+  b.
+The PII, including any biometrics, images, scans, or other copies of the identity evidence that the CSP will maintain as a record of identity proofing (Note: Specific federal requirements may apply.); and
-	c) The schedule of retention for these records (Note: CSPs may be subject to specific retention policies in accordance with applicable laws, regulations, or policies, including any National Archives and Records Administration (NARA) records retention schedules that may apply.).
+  c.
+The schedule of retention for these records (Note: CSPs may be subject to specific retention policies in accordance with applicable laws, regulations, or policies, including any National Archives and Records Administration (NARA) records retention schedules that may apply.).

 <a name="4.2-r8"></a> 8.
 All PII collected as part of the enrollment process SHALL be protected to ensure confidentiality, integrity, and attribution of the information source.

 <a name="4.2-r9"></a> 9.
 The entire proofing transaction, including transactions that involve a third party, SHALL occur over an authenticated protected channel.

 <a name="4.2-r10"></a> 10.
 The CSP SHOULD obtain additional confidence in identity proofing using fraud mitigation measures (e.g., inspecting geolocation, examining the device characteristics of the applicant, evaluating behavioral characteristics, checking vital statistic repositories such as the [Death Master File](https://www.ssdmf.com/Library/InfoManage/Guide.asp?FolderID=1)), so long as any additional mitigations do not substitute for the mandatory requirements contained herein.
 In the event the CSP uses fraud mitigation measures, the CSP SHALL conduct a privacy risk assessment for these mitigation measures.
-Such assessments SHOULD include any privacy risk mitigations (e.g., limited retention, use limitations, notice) or other technological mitigations (e.g., cryptography), and be documented per requirement 4.2(7) above.
+Such assessments SHALL include any privacy risk mitigations (e.g., limited retention, use limitations, notice) or other technological mitigations (e.g., cryptography), and be documented per requirement 4.2(7) above.

 <a name="4.2-r11"></a> 11.
 In the event a CSP ceases to conduct identity proofing and enrollment processes, the CSP SHALL be responsible for fully disposing of or destroying any sensitive data including PII, or its protection from unauthorized access for the duration of retention.

 <a name="4.2-r12"></a> 12.
 Regardless of whether the CSP is an agency or private sector provider, the following requirements apply to the agency offering or using the proofing service:

   a.
 The agency SHALL consult with their Senior Agency Official for Privacy (SAOP) to conduct an analysis to determine whether the collection of PII to conduct identity proofing triggers the requirements of the Privacy Act.
   b.
 The agency SHALL publish a System of Records Notice (SORN) to cover such collection, as applicable.
   c.
 The agency SHALL consult with their SAOP to conduct an analysis to determine whether the collection of PII to conduct identity proofing triggers the requirements of the E-Government Act of 2002.
   d.
 The agency SHALL publish a Privacy Impact Assessment (PIA) to cover such collection, as applicable.

 <a name="4.2-r13"></a>
 13. The CSP SHOULD NOT collect the SSN unless it is necessary for performing identity resolution and cannot be accomplished by collection of another attribute or combination of attributes.